A free Premium account on the FCL.055 website! Read here

 The operations manual under the heading 'abnormal and emergency procedures'.

-.if an equipment becomes inoperable while parked you consult the 'mel' and while translating for take off or after landing you must refer to the 'abnormal and emergency procedures' in the qrh quick reference handbook. exemple 496 The operations manual under the heading 'abnormal and emergency procedures'.
+If an equipment becomes inoperable while parked you consult the 'mel' and while translating for take off or after landing you must refer to the 'abnormal and emergency procedures' in the qrh quick reference handbook The operations manual under the heading (mel). the part-ops. the mmel.

-Question 248-39 : A light aircraft pilot is approaching an aerodrome with the intention to land. atc gives this pilot the choice of the landing runway and advises that the necessary separation will be provided. given the following wind and traffic information per runway, which runway should the pilot choose to ?
+Question 248-40 : A light aircraft pilot is approaching an aerodrome with the intention to land atc gives this pilot the choice of the landing runway and advises that the necessary separation will be provided given the following wind and traffic information per runway which runway should the pilot choose to mitigate ?

 Exclusive rights reserved.
 Reproduction prohibited under penalty of prosecution.